 Housing Choice Voucher Programs and Funding

 The Multifamily Housing COVID-19 resource page provides guidance for HUD-assisted housing providers, service coordinators, and tenants of Section 202, Section 811, and other multifamily housing programs.
-These include regularly updated Multifamily Q&A for COVID-19 (5/21/20) and COVID-19 Guidance for Residents (4/28/20).
+These include regularly updated Multifamily Q&A for COVID-19 (5/21/20); COVID-19 Guidance for Residents (4/28/20); and a recently issued Notice on electronic signatures (5/26/20).
 Multifamily has also issued guidance to assist property managers and service coordinators in addressing tenants’ food needs.

 Rural Housing Programs and Funding

 The US Department of Agriculture (USDA) provides COVID-19 rural housing-related resources including a comprehensive resource guide.
 Also see Rural Housing Updates from the Housing Assistance Council (HAC).